A Different Kind of Blue

 Miles Electric: A Different Kind of Blue is a 2004 DVD presenting footage of Miles Davis' performance at the British Isle of Wight Festival on August 29, 1970.
-The film presents interview clips from a range of those involved, including Chick Corea, Dave Holland, Airto Moreira, and musicians who were in Davis' musical orbit at the time such as Carlos Santana.
-It includes interviews with some of the band's participants.
+The film presents interview clips with all of the band's participants as well as from a range of other musicians who were in Davis' musical orbit during the same period such as Carlos Santana.

 This DVD was, for a long time, the only legitimately available recording of Miles' full Isle of Wight set.
 (Previously an excerpt had been distributed on a limited release 1970s LP of Columbia Records popular music, with the title, Call It Anything.)
 A few years after its release, a CD was issued in 2011 with this performance, Bitches Brew Live.

 The performance of "Call It Anything" was also used in the documentary film Message to Love by the same director.